 As you can see, there’s no magic nutrient that can miraculously make your dog healthier and stronger the more you give it to them.
 If you want to be a responsible dog parent, you need to be aware of what a balanced diet should consist of and not fall for a fad.

 Supplements are not medication, and you should beware of the manufacturers who advertise their product as a cure.
 These products can only bring added benefits to your pooch’s overall diet and shouldn’t be used as a drug substitute.

-As we said, a balanced diet should be enough for your pup to be healthy and strong.
+As mentioned previously, a balanced diet should be enough for your pup to be healthy and strong.
 It’s always best to look for AAFCO-approved commercial food brands as they contain all the necessary nutrients in the correct ratio.
 If you believe your dog needs a supplement, do a blood test and see what your vet thinks about it.

 Our Final Verdict on Nutra Thrive

 Nutra Thrive doesn’t contain any dubious substances per se.
 Theoretically speaking, they are all either beneficial or harmless for your pup.
-As we have seen, in practice, the picture looks a bit different—the experiences with the powder are either highly positive or highly negative.
-Many dogs seemed to have had an allergic, or otherwise adverse, reaction to the product.
-Another thing to have in mind is that feeding your dog supplements willy-nilly can lead to a disbalance of substances in their body and cause them more harm than good.
+One thing to have in mind is that feeding your dog supplements willy-nilly can lead to a disbalance of substances in their body and cause them more harm than good.

 We can only conclude that, if you’re still interested in giving Nutra Thrive a try, you should consult with your veterinarian and see if some other supplement may be better suited for your pup’s condition.